-First electric school buses in Florida come to Orange County
+Electric school buses in Orange County

 Orange County school officials celebrated the first fleet of electric school buses in Florida hitting the road this week.